 The Columbia Heights Community Marketplace offers bonus dollars for shopping for healthy foods at our market.
 These matching incentives improve and increase access to healthful, nutritious and delicious locally grown and produced foods for recipients of federal nutrition assistance, increase market attendance, and promote sustainable food systems by supporting local farmers.
 The program works by matching, up to $10 per weekend, the benefits of WIC, Senior Farmers Market Nutrition Program (FMNP), and SNAP (food stamp/EBT) recipients.

 In 2013, we distributed over $10,000 in matching funds to market shoppers.
 Since our start in 2010 we have distributed over $50,000 in matching funds to low-income market shoppers, thanks to our generous donors and sponsors.

 Fruit & Vegetable Prescription Program

 The Columbia Heights Community Marketplace is proud to partner with Upper Cardozo Unity Health Center and DC Greens to launch a Fruit and Vegetable Prescription Program in Washington, D.C.
-The FVRx Program is developed and supported by Wholesome Wave to track the effects of increased fresh fruit and vegetable consumption on health indicators among low-income, obese patients.
+The FVRx Program, which began in D.C. in 2012, is developed and supported by Wholesome Wave to track the effects of increased fresh fruit and vegetable consumption on health indicators among low-income, obese patients.

 Here’s how it works: